Training Needs, Task Analysis, and Adult Learning Delivery

 AwarenessBrief presentation or toolbox talkPhotos, simple handoutQuestions and discussion

-High-risk qualificationFormal course plus field evaluationStandard, manual, testWritten and practical exam
+High-risk qualificationFormal course plus field evaluationStandard, manual, written testWritten and practical exam

 Delivery Methods and Materials

-Delivery can include classroom instruction, e-learning, videos, demonstrations, simulations, tabletop exercises, field coaching, mentoring, toolbox talks, and on-the-job training.
+Delivery can include classroom instruction, e-learning, video, demonstration, simulation, tabletop exercises, field coaching, mentoring, toolbox talks, and on-the-job training.
 The choice depends on the hazard and performance requirement.
-E-learning may work for basic awareness, but it cannot prove a worker can inspect a harness, fit a respirator, signal a crane, or apply lockout steps.
+E-learning may carry basic awareness, but it cannot prove a worker can inspect a harness, fit a respirator, signal a crane, or apply lockout/tagout steps — those require hands-on evaluation.

-Materials should be current, accurate, readable, and matched to the workforce.
-Use manufacturer instructions for equipment-specific training, SDSs for chemical hazards, site maps for emergency training, and photographs from the actual project when possible.
-Materials should avoid clutter and use plain language.
-If workers have limited English proficiency, provide language access and confirm understanding.
+Materials must be current, accurate, readable, and matched to the workforce: manufacturer instructions for equipment, Safety Data Sheets (SDSs) for chemical hazards, site maps for emergency training, and photographs from the actual project.
+Avoid clutter, use plain language, and provide language access with confirmed understanding for workers of limited English proficiency.

 Site-Specific Requirements